 Other (income) expense, which includes state and local taxes, foreign currency exchange, minority interests in consolidated subsidiaries, equity in net income of affiliates and other non-operating expenses, was \$18 million of expense in the second quarter of 2001 as compared to \$9 million of income in the second quarter of 2000.
 During the second quarter of 2000, we recorded a gain of \$37 million related to the sale of our sealants and foam rubber business.
 In addition, during this period, we recorded non-recurring expenses of \$14 million, which included the disposal of idle equipment.
 Excluding non-recurring transactions, other (income) expense was \$14 million of expense in the second quarter of 2000.
-The increase in other (income) expense in the second quarter of 2000, was primarily due to a recurring discount of approximately \$4 million related to the transfer of accounts receivable under the ABS facility.
+The increase in other (income) expense in the second quarter of 2001, as compared to the adjusted amount in the second quarter of 2000, was primarily due to a recurring discount of approximately \$4 million related to the transfer of accounts receivable under the ABS facility.